amogiska/Wordle-Bot/README.md

 # Approach

-The program is divided into three classes:
+The program is divided into three classes:\n
--Dictionary: keeps track of the all the possible valid words given the conditions.
+-Dictionary: keeps track of the all the possible valid words given the conditions.\n
 -Updates: updates the dictionary based on the user input of
 -Main: the driver class that takes the user input and suggests words for use.